petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

 This Java class uses the `ContentStructureResource` API to retrieve content structures from a specific Liferay site.
 The main method builds an instance of `ContentStructureResource` with authentication credentials (`test@liferay.com` and `learn`).
 It then passes the site ID into the `getSiteContentStructuresPage()` method to fetch a paginated list of content structures for the site.
 The result is printed to the console using `System.out.println()`.
 The pagination is set to return the first page with two items per page.

-## Getting the Web Content Templates
+## Get Web Content Templates From the Site

 The `ContentTemplates_GET_FromSites.sh` cURL script lists the existing templates.
 This script uses the `ContentTemplate` service with the `GET` HTTP method, using the site ID as the only parameter.